-- (a) Basic Medical Insurance under the British Columbia Medical Plan, subject to Plan provisions. - (b) Extended Health Benefits - (i) Total lifetime coverage level will be unlimited. - (ii) Reimbursement level on claims will be ninety-five percent (95%); where existing reimbursement provisions in a local agreement exceed ninety-five percent (95%), the existing local provision will remain in force. - (iii) Hearing Aid benefit claims will be to a maximum of six hundred dollars (\$600) every five (5) years. - (iv) Medical Travel Referral Benefit shall be in accordance with the provisions set out in Appendix F. - (v) Health and welfare benefits coverage will cease on the day that an employee's employment terminates. - (vi) Eye vision exams shall be reimbursed to a maximum of seventyfive dollars (\$75) every two (2) years. - (vii) Effective April 1, 2007 vision care coverage shall be doubled to a maximum benefit of \$500 every two (2) years and a minimum benefit of \$300 every two (2) years. - (c) Group Life and Accidental Death and Dismemberment Insurance
+- (a) Basic Medical Insurance under the British Columbia Medical Plan, subject to Plan provisions. - (b) Extended Health Benefits - (i) Total lifetime coverage level will be unlimited. - (ii) Reimbursement level on claims will be ninety-five percent (95%); where existing reimbursement provisions in a local agreement exceed ninety-five percent (95%), the existing local provision will remain in force. - (iii) Hearing Aid benefit claims will be to a maximum of six hundred dollars (\$600) every five (5) years.
+Effective January 1, 2017, hearing aid coverage shall be increased to \$1000 every three (3) years. - (iv) Medical Travel Referral Benefit shall be in accordance with the provisions set out in Appendix F.

+- (v) Health and welfare benefits coverage will cease on the day that an employee's employment terminates. - (vi) Eye vision exams shall be reimbursed to a maximum of seventy-five dollars (\$75) every two (2) years. - (vii) Effective January 1, 2017, vision care shall be increased to \$500 every two (2) years. - (c) Group Life and Accidental Death and Dismemberment Insurance